segmentio/segment-docs/src/engage/user-subscriptions/subscription-sql.md

 ### Configure your SQL query

-To configure subscription SQL, you can write your own query or click **Use Template** to use one of the templates Engage provides.
+To configure Subscriptions with SQL Traits, you can write your own query or click **Use Template** to use one of the templates Engage provides.
 For any new users that your query returns, Engage adds a new profile.

 > success ""
 > Reset your SQL query by clicking **Reset Template**.